chenphilo/philoidea/笔记_贝叶斯认识论的基础_Titelbaum/Part 2.md

 - **conditional credence**: a genuine mental state, manifested by the agent in various ways at $t_i$ (what she’ll say in conversation, what sorts of bets she'll accept, etc.) beyond just her dispositions to update.
 - **Conditionalization**: a **normative constraint relating** the agent's unconditional credences at a later time to her conditional credences earlier on.

-### Evidence and certainty
+### 4.2 Evidence and certainty

-> When I learn that my sister is coming over for Thanksgiving dinner, I become highly confident in that proposition.
+> When I learn that my sister is coming over for Thanks giving dinner, I become highly confident in that proposition.
 But do I become 100% certain?
 Do I rule out all possible worlds in which she doesn’t show, refusing to consider them ever after?

 This concern about certainties motivates the **Regularity Principle**: In a rational credence distribution, no logically contingent proposition receives unconditional credence 0.